Free Add-Ons for Pardot and Salesforce Campaign Management

 Getting Started Email Bundle

-Templates include Welcome email (x2), “Getting started resources”, Promotional offer, Thank you email (auto-responder).
+Templates include: Welcome email (x2), “Getting started resources”, Promotional offer, and Thank you email (auto-responder).
 There are other benefits to using the bundle too, such as a guided experience with design tips.

-Install the Getting Started Email Bundle from the AppExchange today.
+Install Getting Started Email Bundle from the AppExchange.

-If the run-up to GDPR taught us anything, was that preferences management made most organizations underprepared – I’m not talking about having the right prospects on the right Pardot list, but robust preferences management that records all the required context for all communication channels (how, why, when the individual gave that consent).
+If the run-up to GDPR taught us anything, it was that preferences management made most organizations underprepared.
+I’m not talking about having the right prospects on the right Pardot (Account Engagement) list, but robust preferences management that records all the required context for all communication channels (how, why, and when the individual gave that consent).